YoeDistro/yoe-distro/docs/superproject-management.md

 ## Git Subtree

-At this point git subtree is not activily being considered as it mixes all the subprojects into one repo, and likely not optimal for managing layers, most of which will rarely change during a product lifecycle.
+At this point git subtree is not actively being considered as it mixes all the subprojects into one repo, and likely not optimal for managing layers, most of which will rarely change during a product lifecycle.
 It seems to be a tool for more advanced users.